carleshf/carleshf.github.io/_posts/2020-02-14-procedural-generation-of-abstract-glyphs.md

 ![Colors for triangular glyphs]({{baseurl}}/assets/haxe-triangle-glyph-03.png)

 The final piece can be seen in [my dashboard](https://carleshf.itch.io/) at itch (just look for "Triangle Glyphs").
-The small web application allows you to generate a wall with 30 randomly generated _glyps_, an alphabet with 25 unique _glyps_, and to see the pieces used to create all of them.
+The small web application allows you to generate a wall with 30 randomly generated _glyphs_, an alphabet with 25 unique _glyphs_, and to see the pieces used to create all of them.

 The code is available at [GitHub](https://github.com/carleshf/triangleGliph).